yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Block linking allows blocks of guest code that directly jump to each other to directly jump to each other when recompiled as well.
 After enabling it, this resulted in a 60-70% performance boost for 32-bit games like `Mario Kart 8 Deluxe` on Android SoCs.
 This serves as yet another reminder that emulation is very CPU-focused.

+## Linux specific fix

+Long gameplay sessions can sometimes feel like a gamble regarding stability.
+That’s a very common problem for emulators due to how they have to handle memory in unique ways to match two completely different systems.
+This was especially true for Linux users, who had to rely on increasing the size of the `vm.max_map_count` kernel parameter for certain games to avoid out-of-memory crashes.
+Since the emulator needs to create placeholder memory mappings to keep up with the virtual memory requirements of the game, it wasn’t hard to saturate the default value, resulting in a crash once the placeholder mappings outnumbered the max mapping count.

+Enter newcomer [kkoniuszy](https://github.com/kkoniuszy), who had a simple yet very effective idea.
+By {{< gh-hovercard "10550" "keeping track of the creation" >}} of such placeholder mappings and using that information to create fewer larger ones instead of several smaller ones, the stress on `vm.max_map_count` is reduced and generally no longer needs to be modified.
+This results in stable game sessions when playing for hours.
+Thank you!

 ## Input improvements